 On the other hand, (ii) in retrospective processing like before, as in (12a), the domain of the main clause does not have to evoke a factual event of the subordinate clause; since it is accessed first.
 Thereby, the BC can be inherently given a neutral interpretation in terms of factuality with respect to the main clause.
-This is the reason why it can situate the aforementioned events-factual, non-factual, and counter-factual-in the before clause.
+This is the reason why it can situate the aforementioned events-factual, non-factual, and counter-factual--in the before clause.6 that the difference between the past tense and pluperfect does not affect the counterfactual reading of the BC.
+Let us start with the case of a counter-factual reading.